 Click on the link to view:

 That’s what is in my noggin this week.

 Wandering and Autism

 Spring is here, the flowers are blooming, and everyone wants to get outdoors.
 Do you know a child who is an eloper?
-My son, Nick who has Down syndrome and autism.
-He has wandered off and been an eloper.
+My son, Nick who has Down syndrome and autism and he has wandered off.
 It’s a parent’s worst nightmare.
 Here are some action steps you should take to insure their safety @https://nickspecialneeds.wordpress.com/2013/07/01/blog-60wandering-and-autism/